Green heat for Mannheim and the region

 New heat sources to make a success of the heat turnaround

 Using waste to generate electricity and heating energy is a key factor in making a success of the energy turnaround.
-We are one of the leading companies in Germany in this field and operate a total of eight energy from waste plants in Germany, the UK and the Czech Republic.
+We are one of the leading companies in Germany in this field and operate a total of eight energy from waste plants in Germany and the UK.

 We operate our waste incineration plant on Friesenheimer Insel in Mannheim using highly efficient cogeneration.
 We use the resultant heat to supply steam to neighbouring industry and feed it into the district heating grid in Mannheim and the region.
 The next step is the biomass power plant, which will feed in heating energy from 2024.
 Not only that, we will further increase the overall heating energy yield from our energy plant portfolio by working with innovative energy efficiency technologies.
 This way, we will further develop the Friesenheimer Insel location into a valuable component of the energy turnaround and of a sustainable recycling-based economy for Mannheim and the Rhine-Neckar metropolitan region.